 Robin is 45 and lives in Leicester with his wife Nicola and son Rory.
 He is a Technical Instructor at De Montfort University, Leicester.

 Robin was diagnosed with Young Onset Parkinson’s Disease in June 2015 just before his 44th birthday.
-He is still in full time employment.

 Rowing the Indian Ocean is so different to the lifestyle that Robin leads.
 He is not an adventurer or explorer but he feels that an experience like this provides a unique opportunity to show others that life doesn’t have to stop with a diagnosis, whatever the diagnosis.

 Throughout this challenge, Robin is keen to show how Parkinson’s affects him, the good and the bad and he hopes that the information his body provides before, during and after the voyage will help researchers at Oxford Brooks University to help others with Parkinson’s and similar disabilities.

 Through raising awareness Robin hopes to show a positive image for people living with Parkinson’s disease, and especially to those struggling to come to terms with a recent diagnosis.